Four candidates are running for two seats up for grabs in this year’s Greenport Village Board election.

 “We live in a village where there were opportunities for young people to become a part of the community — to raise their children here, to send them to school,” she said.
 “Over the last couple of years … I have seen the Planning Board and the ZBA struggling with out current code to try to accomplish that.”

 “We have this battle between ‘Are we a community or are we a destination?’ and that’s something that we need to come to grips with,” she added.

 Ms. Robins, who was first elected in 2013, is a salesperson at Albertson Realty and serves as the Village Board’s liaison to the Greenport Business Improvement District.

 In a statement, she said she’s seeking a second term in order to continue the work of planning for the future of the village’s electric generation and capacity.

 “Energy and power are going to change dramatically in the next 10 to 20 years with the development of renewables,” she said.
 “As a small municipal electric company, we can be part of this exciting new opportunity for our ratepayers.”

-Ms. Clarke, whose legal name is Mary Louise Given, is a member of the village Planning Board.
+Ms. Clark, whose legal name is Mary Louise Given, is a member of the village Planning Board.
 She could not immediately be reached for comment.

 The four candidates have been invited to a debate hosted by The Suffolk Times and SoutholdLOCAL scheduled for 7 p.m.
 Monday, March 13, at Floyd Memorial Library.